 This gives the result 6.653346076.

-Further information and examples of the Excel Loginv function are provided on the Microsoft Office website.
+For further information and examples of the Excel Loginv function, see the Microsoft Office website.

 If you get an error from your Excel Loginv function this is likely to be one of the following: